R\'enyi entropy of single-character CFTs on the torus: Introduction

 Quantum entanglement is a fundamental property of quantum systems \cite{Reeh:1961ujh}, with significant relevance across various areas of physics, including condensed matter physics \cite{Osborne:2002zz, Vidal:2002rm, Latorre:2004pk, Plenio:2004he, Cramer:2005mx}, quantum information theory \cite{Wolf:2007tdq}, black holes physics \cite{Bombelli:1986rw, Srednicki:1993im, Callan:1994py, Almheiri:2020cfm}, quantum field theory (QFT) \cite{Calabrese:2004eu, Casini:2004bw, Kitaev:2005dm, Casini:2017vbe}, and holography \cite{Ryu:2006ef}.
 Over the past 20 years, entanglement has become a crucial area of study, particularly through quantum informational measures such as entanglement entropy \cite{Ryu:2006bv, Calabrese:2004eu, Ryu:2006ef, Kitaev:2005dm}.

 Since the discovery that the entropy of a black hole is proportional to their area \cite{Bekenstein:1973ur}, understanding how entropy and entanglement arise in systems has been crucial.
 This shows that black hole microstates are associated with the event horizon and should help us to gain some insight into the Hilbert space of quantum gravity \cite{Strominger:1996sh}.
-However, it is still a challenge to compute measures of entropy and entanglement in interacting systems and systems on higher--genus Riemann surfaces.
+However, it is still a challenge to compute measures of entropy and entanglement in interacting systems and systems on higher-genus Riemann surfaces.

-For QFT, some measures of quantum entanglement are not well--defined, as there is an infinite amount of quantum entanglement between any two given subregions.
-This can be quantified by noting that the algebra of local operators for a quantum field theory without a UV cut--off has a von Neumann factor of type III$_1$ \cite{Guenin1963, Bisognano:1975ih, Bisognano:1976za}.
-In other words, without imposing a UV cut--off, objects like reduced density matrices and traces over subregions cannot be defined in a quantum field theory, and the Hilbert space of a QFT can not be factorized into separate Hilbert spaces for each spatial subregion.
-For two--dimensional conformal field theories (CFTs) on the plane, it is well known that the entanglement entropy for single intervals satisfies a universal UV divergent behaviour \cite{Cardy:1988tk}.
+For QFT, some measures of quantum entanglement are not well-defined, as there is an infinite amount of quantum entanglement between any two given subregions.
+This can be quantified by noting that the algebra of local operators for a quantum field theory without a UV cutoff has a von Neumann factor of type III$_1$ \cite{Guenin1963, Bisognano:1975ih, Bisognano:1976za}.
+In other words, without imposing a UV cutoff, objects like reduced density matrices and traces over subregions cannot be defined in a quantum field theory, and the Hilbert space of a QFT cannot be factorized into separate Hilbert spaces for each spatial subregion.
+For two-dimensional conformal field theories (CFTs) on the plane, it is well known that the entanglement entropy for single intervals satisfies a universal UV divergent behaviour \cite{Cardy:1988tk}.
 Computing measures like entanglement entropy becomes much harder on higher genus surfaces and with a larger number of intervals for interacting systems.

-Entanglement entropy, or von Neumann entropy for a subregion $A$ is defined by,
+Entanglement entropy, or von Neumann entropy, for a subregion $A$ is defined by

 where $\rho_A$ is the reduced density matrix for the subregion $A$.
 In practice, this quantity is difficult to compute.
 A computationally useful measure of quantum information is the R\'enyi entropy \cite{renyi2007probability}.
 To compute this, we employ the replica trick, which involves replicating the field theory and sewing together the surfaces by identifying the ends of the interval of interest.
 This can be achieved by introducing a branch cut between the ends of the intervals, where the replicated theory is defined on the corresponding Riemann surface.
-The $N^{\rm th}$ R\'enyi entropy,
+The $N$th R\'enyi entropy,